The lesson covers three foundational concepts plus the supporting vocabulary needed before we start naming chart patterns in Lesson 16.

 Students who internalize this lesson find every subsequent pattern lesson much easier.
 Students who try to skip it because it feels too elementary discover in Lesson 19 that they can't identify triangles cleanly, which means they can't trade them confidently.

-Mark up five recent charts on your own, drawing only the major support levels, resistance levels, and trendlines you consider significant.
+have students mark up five recent charts on their own, drawing only the major support levels, resistance levels, and trendlines they consider significant.
 No pattern naming yet — just line drawing.
-Then compare your charts with each other or with a worked example.
+Then have them compare their charts with each other or with a worked example.
 The disagreements about which lines matter and where to draw them are where real learning happens.

 In this lesson